You use the People Mastering template to master data about people, such as B2C customers or contacts.

 You must map one or more input fields to each of the predefined output fields:

-This is the primary key for the dataset.
+This is the primary key used in the source dataset to uniquely identify each record.
 See About Primary Keys for more information.

 region(For example: state, territory, and so on)